Isty001/collection/README.md

     list->set(list, 10, "Something else");
 }
 ```
 Negative indexes can also be used.
-For example, -2 will be the second from the last
+For example, -2 will be the second from the last.
 `get()` will return `NULL` if the index is out of bounds.
 `set()`, `delete_at()` and `delete()` will ignore the invalid indexes.